home

 Other changes in this batch include removing the “blog bar” at the side of the blogs as this was redundant except for the search box which I've now put on all of the blog pages instead.
 Everything else on the blog bar is repeated in the detailed menu, so there's not really a need for it.

-Housekeeping (Posted 19:13:26 on 18th January 2008)
+(Posted 15:24:55 on 18th January 2008 by Rag)

 Got round to doing a bit of tidying up.
 Rather than writing a blog article each time I post photos onto the site (so that a link is provided in the weekly email), I've edited the way the photos are posted so the weekly mail will automatically pick up a section and provide links to photos if a new category is added.